 ROLLCO has been established to create a fully searchable and freely accessible online database of membership information for the City of London's Livery Companies, from their earliest surviving records to c.1900.
 The records of membership held by the Livery Companies constitute a richly detailed resource which can be used in wide range of historical and genealogical research, from the identification of networks of individuals through to an analysis of a variety of broad social and economic trends.
 Currently, the database includes information about apprenticeship bindings and freedom admissions for ten of London's Livery Companies (The Bowyers' Company, The Clothworkers' Company, The Drapers' Company, The Founders’ Company, The Girdlers' Company, The Goldsmiths' Company, The Mercers' Company, The Musicians' Company, The Salters' Company, and The Tallow Chandlers' Company), and over 360,000 records of named individuals.

-The 'Views of Hosts' were a series of records produced in response to a statue of 1439 which required that money made by non-English, or 'alien', merchants from sales of imports must be entirely expended on English goods for export.
+The 'Views of Hosts' were a series of records produced in response to a statute of 1439 which required that money made by non-English, or 'alien', merchants from sales of imports must be entirely expended on English goods for export.
 The merchants had to make full disclosure of their daily business activities to English hosts, who returned the information to the Exchequer.
 There are 70 surviving returns covering both itinerant and resident traders.
 These include the names of all their business contacts and the details and prices of goods they traded.
 Sometimes their commercial costs and living expenses are also included.
 The transcripts of the Anglo-Norman and Latin originals and a database of the information contained in the Views are now downloadable from the School of Advanced Studies digital repository, SAS-Space.

 'People, Property and Charity' provides the first detailed history of the benefactors, property acquisitions, general bequests and charitable activity of The Clothworkers’ Company in the City of London, one of the twelve Great Livery Companies, from the late fifteenth century through to the end of the seventeenth century.
 It includes: biographies of the property benefactors of the Company and identifies other benefactors and their bequests, including monies, silver and plate; property histories for the major landholdings granted to the Company by their benefactors, which offer the first overview of the management of the properties by the Company; and details of the charities of The Clothworkers’ Company.
 Benefaction to the Company was often accompanied by specific instructions to use the income generated from the properties for charitable uses in the City of London and further afield.
 The website provides an overview of this charitable activity on the part of The Clothworkers’ Company.